Jennifer Granholm: Tenure

 In April 2021, she said President Joe Biden "has a goal of getting to net zero carbon dioxide for this country by 2050.
 And that means that we have got to figure out ways to clean up our fossil fuel industry."
 On May 19, 2022, the Department of Energy announced a $3.5 billion program funded under the Infrastructure Investment and Jobs Act to create four large-scale regional direct air capture hubs each consisting of a network of carbon dioxide removal projects.

 Granholm had a call with Saudi Energy Minister Prince Abdulaziz bin Salman Al Saud.
 They discussed closer cooperation in the energy field.
 In late 2021, she blamed the OPEC oil cartel led by Saudi Arabia and the U.S. gas and petroleum industry for rising fuel prices in the United States.
 When asked what her plans were to increase oil production in the United States, she laughingly replied: "That is hilarious.
 Would that I had the magic wand on this."

 Granholm signed a detailed ethics agreement for the top energy government job and has since then, violated certain provisions of the STOCK Act.

 On December 16, 2022, Granholm posthumously cleared J. Robert Oppenheimer, American theoretical physicist, often credited as the "father of the atomic bomb" for his role in the Manhattan Project – the World War II undertaking that developed the first nuclear weapons, of the 1954 revocation of his security clearance due to a "flawed investigation".

 Post-Biden administration career

 After serving a full term as Secretary of Energy, Granholm joined the lobbying firm DGA Group as a senior counselor.

+In November 2025, Granholm was appointed as co-chair of New Jersey Governor-elect Mikie Sherrill's committee to review energy costs in New Jersey.

+Granholm remains an active voice on energy and data center matters, which she believes are necessary for American competitiveness, provided they are required to pay for the required grid upgrades and expansions.
+That should not fall on local ratepayers.
+She also promotes battery storage for data centers as a way to take pressure off the grid.
+The permitting process must remain transparent and keep community concerns high on their agenda.